Presenters & Sessions

 Dr. Mirian Campos is a Virginia native and a Marymount alum, she received her Doctorate in Counselor Education and Supervision, and her master’s in clinical Mental Health Counseling from Marymount University.
 Dr. Campos received her B.A. in Psychology from George Mason University.
 As a multilingual therapist, Dr. Campos has a passion for providing mental health support to Spanish speaking communities who are often underserved due to language barriers.
 Dr. Campos has over 9 years of experience working with cancer patients and their loved ones in the hospital setting, often serving as a Spanish interpreter for patients during their visits with their healthcare team.
 Dr. Campos is currently working for a private practice in D.C providing bilingual tele-health services.
 Dr. Campos’ clinical specialties and research interests include work focusing on grief and loss, compassion fatigue and burnout, supervision, oncology counseling, working with healthcare professionals, and providing counseling in Spanish.
 Dr. Campos is a Licensed Professional Counselor in Virginia (LPC) and Approved Clinical Supervisor in Virginia.
 Dr. Campos has received trainings in Sand tray Therapy and Equine-Assisted Therapy.
 Dr. Campos is also an assistant professor at Marymount University, where she serves as a faculty co-advisor for Marymount’s CSI chapter Chi Sigma Iota.

-Counseling Multilingual and Diverse Populations (1.0 CEU)
+Counseling Multilingual and Diverse Populations (1.0 CE)

 Dr. Rosanna Sanchez John